playfultechnology/asterisk-yciitu/README.md

 4. Copy `extensions_yciitu.conf` to `/etc/asterisk/`
 5. Copy contents of `souds/en/custom/yciitu` to `/var/lib/asterisk/sounds/en`
 6. Use PuTTY to reload dialplan `rasterisk –rx 'dialplan reload'`  (or, you can do this via the FreePBX GUI by going `Settings-> Advanced -> Leave Reload Bar Up` and then hitting `Apply Config`)

+# Editing the game
+1.)
+All game logic is contained in `extensions_yciitu.conf` 2.) https://g711.org is a useful resource for converting audio into the appropriate format for Asterisk to play